vitormiracca/vitormiracca/README.md

 - 👋 Hi, I’m @vitormiracca ;
-- 👀 I’m interested in Data Analytics, Data Base Administration, Data Quality and all the concepts and processes present in data area ;
+- 👀 I’m interested in Data Analytics, Data Base Administration, Data Engeneering and all the concepts and processes present in data area ;
-- 🌱 I’m currently learning SQL, Data Vizualizaion, Data Quality and ETL / ELT;
+- 🌱 I’m currently learning Python, Data Base Modeling, ETL / ELT;
+- 🌱 I'm also starting my studies in programming and software development (Back and Front - end) ;
-- 💞️ I’m looking to collaborate on data teams, with data analysis and data manipulation on data bases;
+- 💞️ I’m looking to collaborate on data teams, with data analysis and data manipulation on data bases, and eventually in a Software Development team ;
 - 📫 How to reach me: send an email to vitormiracca@gmail.com , or contact me on linkedin (https://www.linkedin.com/in/vitor-miracca/)

 vitormiracca/vitormiracca is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.